-If you’re a fan of classic Southern fare, you won’t want to miss my Low Carb Biscuits and Sausage Gravy Recipe!
+If you’re a fan of classic Southern fare, you won’t want to miss this Keto Low Carb Biscuits and Sausage Gravy Recipe!
 Flaky, tender, and flavorful biscuits paired with a rich, creamy Italian turkey sausage gravy make for a delicious meal any time of day.

 White Sausage Gravy